VXallset/my_readme/README.md

 __I BELIEVE NOBODY LIKES 'DIRTY WORK'!__

-So I created this repository to meke the 'dirty work' can be easily handled.
 This is a collection of the guidance to use some tools/software/methods and their environment setting.
+I created this repository to make the 'dirty work' can be easily handled.

 Now in this repository, we have the following topics: